albirrkarim/laravel-react-starter-kit-pro/README.md

 ## D. Code

-In the demo website you will see only the frontend.
+In the demo website you will see only the frontend and api mocking (just to simulate api call).

 Once you buy you will get inside my [private repo Laravel React Starter Kit PRO](https://github.com/Web-XR-AI-lab/laravel-react-starter-kit-pro)